 Which Vitamins Can Be Taken Together?

-The question of which supplements should not be taken together is now answered.
+The question of what vitamins should not be taken together is now answered.
 Just as some supplements should not be combined, there are also combos that work well together – and are even offered combined by manufacturers.

 How can supplements be combined correctly?